Oregon Route 222: Route description

-The north section of OR 222 begins at an intersection with OR 126 Business at Springfield and heads south via S 42nd st, then east, then south Via Jasper Rd., through Jasper, Over the Middle Fork of the Willamette via Parkway Rd. then south Ending in Pleasant Hill, OR 222 intersects with OR 58, where the north section ends.
+The north section of OR 222 begins at an intersection with OR 126 Business at Springfield and heads south via South 42nd Street, then east, then south via Jasper Road, through Jasper, Over the Middle Fork of the Willamette via Parkway Road then south Ending in Pleasant Hill, OR 222 intersects with OR 58, where the north section ends.

-The Bypass of the S 49th approach to Jasper Rd. is the Bob Straub Pkwy beginning at the intersection of OR 126 and Business 126 (Main st.) South to Jasper Rd.
-Phase I of the Bob Straub Pkwy was a 0.5 mi segment from Main St. to S 57th st. Phase II of the Pkwy was a 2 mi segment from S 57th st. to Jasper Rd.
+The Bypass of the South 49th Avenue approach to Jasper Road is the Bob Straub Parkway beginning at the intersection of OR 126 and OR 126 Business (Main Street) south to Jasper Road.
+Phase one of the Bob Straub Parkway was a 0.5 mi segment from Main Street to South 57th Street.
+Phase two of the parkway was a 2 mi segment from South 57th Street to Jasper Road.

-The south section of OR 222 begins on Cloverdale Road approximately 1/10 mile north of Rodgers Road.
+The south section of OR 222 begins on Cloverdale Road approximately 0.1 miles north of Rodgers Road.
 It heads south and then west to Creswell, where it ends at an intersection with OR 99.